-Explanation: Volume of ten sphere = Volume of cone
+Explanation: Volume of 15 spheres = Volume of a cone

 5×4 π r3=⅓ π 12(15)

-7. The radius of top and bottom of a slant height 35 cm are 25 cm and 8cm.
+7. The radius of the top and bottom of a bucket of slant height 35 cm are 25 cm and 8cm.
 The curved surface of the bucket is:

 Explanation: Curved surface of bucket = π(R1+R2) x slant height (l)